 Facilities: Covers new construction, long-range planning, renovating and remodeling, maintenance, and leasing and renting of facilities.

-Personnel & Employee Relations: Policies dealing with recruitment and selection, contracts, tenure, assignment and transfer, employee benefits, retirement and resignation.
+Human Resources: Policies dealing with recruitment and selection, contracts, tenure, assignment and transfer, employee benefits, retirement and resignation.

 Curriculum & Instruction: As the name suggests, policies regarding school courses and other education-specific topics.